luckyinduwara/NimZ/README.md

 # NimZ
-A project to link Arduino platform with visual basic to make new softwares as well as hardware.....
+A project to link Arduino platform with visual basic to make new softwares as well as hardware..